Incarnate devil in a talking snake,

 A serpent fiddled in the shaping-time.

-We are busy working to bring Dylan Thomas's "Incarnate devil" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Dylan Thomas's "Incarnate devil" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Incarnate devil" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.